 Rent Bikes and Cycle the National Mall, Tidal Basin, Potomac River or Rock Creek National Park

 Capital Bikeshare and Lime bikes are two big bike sharing companies in Washington, DC.
 Capital Bike share costs $8 to start and there are no further charges as long as you return the bike to a station within 30 minutes.
 Lime offers an even better deal and the rental bikes are station-less, which is an amazing concept.
 With Lime, rentals cost just $1 for each 30 minutes and you can leave the bike pretty much anywhere you want.
 Capital Bikeshare has the most bikes along the National Mall as there are several stations.
-Lime is trickier to find in and around the National Mall.
 If you’re a couple, capital bike share works well to cycle the National Mall.
 To find bikes, just download the app on your phone and search the area and payments are made through the app or you can pay at the station.
 We recently rented bikes and cycled across Washington, DC through Rock Creek Park.
 Rock Creek Park extends 6 miles from Georgetown through Northwest DC.
 It’s really peaceful and relaxing to cycle along the paths and creeks.
 The Tidal Basin is another excellent area for a bike ride.
 Along the Tidal Basin, you’ll find the Jefferson Memorial, Martin Luther King, Jr Memorial and Franklin D. Roosevelt Memorial.
 Grab some deliciously prepared seafood from the Seafood Market for a picnic.
 It’s the oldest seafood market in the country.
 Read our article 10 Great Tips for Visiting Washington, DC for our advice that covers museums and other area attractions.
 We’ve also written tips on How to Enjoy Washington, DC for Free.

 Where to Stay in Washington, DC?